mathworks-ref-arch/matlab-parallel-server-on-azure/README.md

     * Used to distribute the Cluster Profile to clients.
 The Cluster Profile is required to authenticate that a user has permission to connect to the cluster.
     * Files uploaded to this File Share will be available to all workers using the K: drive.

-# Enhancement Request
-Provide suggestions for additional features or capabilities using the following link: [https://www.mathworks.com/cloud/enhancement-request.html](https://www.mathworks.com/cloud/enhancement-request.html)

 # Technical Support
-Email: `cloud-support@mathworks.com`
+If you require assistance or have a request for additional features or capabilities, please contact [MathWorks Technical Support](https://www.mathworks.com/support/contact_us.html).